European Materials Handling Federation: History

 FEM was established in 1953 with two main purposes: (1) facilitating cooperation among materials handling manufacturers in Europe through their respective national committees and (2) creating state-of-the-art technical recommendations from the sector on the use of its equipment.

 1993 marked an important change in FEM core activity with the establishment of the Internal Market (European Union) and the gradual increase in relevant regulatory requirements (firstly in the area of safety) originating from the EU.
 Consequently, in 2000 FEM Secretariat was moved to Brussels to be closer to the decision-making centre.

 Structure

 It represents 15 National Associations in 13 EU Member States, plus Russia, Turkey and Iran.
 FEM members represent more than 1,000 companies that employ 160,000 people directly in Europe.
 The industry has an annual turnover of €62bn (2016).
 FEM office is located in the same building as Pneurop, Comité Européen de l'Industrie de la Robinetterie or Orgalime, of which it is Associate Member.
 FEM is one of the sector associations Orgalime offers services to.

-FEM is organised in Product Groups that reflect the various industries under the materials handling heading: conveyors for bulk handling, crane and lifting equipment, elevating equipment, intralogistic systems, industrial trucks, mobile elevating work platforms, and racking and shelving.
+FEM is organised in Product Groups that reflect the various industries under the materials handling heading: conveyors for bulk handling, crane and lifting equipment, elevating equipment, intralogistics systems, industrial trucks, mobile elevating work platforms, and racking and shelving.